lattice0/firesocks/README.md

 `-e SOCKS_PORT=1234`

+(default is 1080, the common port for sock connections)

 Scripts.txt contains the build and run scripts so you can `cat scripts.txt` and copy them to modify little things and paste again.